 How to deal with power cuts

-It's Luca here, writing to you from San Juan del Sur, Nicaragua 🇳🇮 where I've been living for the past week.
-I absolutely love it here - the locals, the small-town vibe, and the beaches nearby.
-However, there is one thing that takes some getting used to: the frequent power outages.
+Right now, I'm writing to you from San Juan del Sur, Nicaragua, where I've been living for the past week.
+I absolutely love it all here: the locals, the small-town vibe, and the beaches nearby.

 As digital nomads, it's clear that we rely on electricity to get our work done.
 So when the power abruptly goes out, it can be incredibly disruptive.